TheBreakfastClub/CIS467/Journals/StevenHoffman-Journal.md

 #### Wednesday, 11/12/2014 (2.92 hours)

 4:40 pm - 5:10 pm
-Worked on pulling Cuts and Pixelation Algorithms from the config files.
+Worked on pulling Cuts and Pixilation Algorithms from the config files.

 5:20 pm - 5:45 pm
 Brainstormed coding ideas and updated trello.

 10:03 pm - 0:03 am
-Worked on pulling Pixelation Algorithms from the config files.
+Worked on pulling Pixilation Algorithms from the config files.

 #### Thursday, 11/13/2014 (2.80 hours)

 7:23 pm - 7:46 pm
-Worked on pixelating the sprite image.
+Worked on pixilating the sprite image.

 9:34 pm - 9:45 pm
-Worked on pixelating the sprite image.
+Worked on pixilating the sprite image.

 10:52 pm - 1:06 am
-Worked on pixelating the sprite image.
+Worked on pixilating the sprite image.

 #### Friday, 11/14/2014 (3.03 hours)

 2:34 pm - 5:37 pm
-Worked on pixelating the sprite image and met with team.
+Worked on pixilating the sprite image and met with team.
 Helped team members with various tasks.

 #### Sunday, 11/16/2014 (2.27 hours)

 7:06 pm - 7:21 pm
-Worked on Burndown Chart and added controls for easier pixelation.
+Worked on Burndown Chart and added controls for easier pixilation.

 8:45 pm - 10:01 pm
 Read through and answered group messages.
 Also implemented portals being pulled from the config file and updated the config file.